This was originally all one horrendously long article. But I had to split it years ago and it has been in its current divisions ever since.

 For that matter; heroes do NOT exist to have the way always smoothed for them by everybody else, to be catered to, and to be absolved of all responsibility for the things that they may be going to be forced to do in order to fulfill the Hero’s part, before they have even done it.

 In the wizarding world, Harry Potter has been acclaimed as a hero from babyhood on the strength of his mother’s actions.
 He’s been told this.
 He knows this.
 But he has accepted the preferential treatment of an acclaimed hero because, if nothing else, he hadn’t properly known how not to.
-But the fact remains that being treated as a hero, did not make him one.
+But the fact remains that being treated as a hero, does not make him one.

 He had a battle thrust upon him at the end of GoF, and he acquitted himself well.
 But to escape from a trap does not necessarily make him a hero either.